Webmekanic/Spacetagram/README.md

 # Spacetagram
-An app to help share photos from NASA’s image APIs.
+A Webapp that shares photos from NASA image API.